 - Voila, the block of text is now inserted into your document

-There is a nice easy way of utilising the Quick Parts feature within Microsoft Word.
-Separate Quick Parts can also be created in Microsoft Outlook for use in email messages.
+This is a nice easy way to quickly reuse content within Microsoft Word.
+Separate Quick Parts can also be created in Microsoft Outlook for use in email messages which can allow you to quickly build consistent responses to email enquiries you receive on a regular basis.